Roll20/roll20-api-scripts/HiddenRollMessages/README.md

 ## Description
 ---------------
 Inspired by Disco Elysium, this script will roll a check for all player in the background then whisper the player with some information if they pass the check.
-This script was designed to allow GMs to easily and quickly pass information to a user based on a roll.
-It uses handouts in order to accomplish this
+The information needed to evaluate this check will be passed as json data in the 'notes' portion of a custom handout object.
+This script was designed to allow GMs to easily and quickly pass information to a user based on a roll without slowing the flow of the game.

 ## Goal
 -----------------